 For this activity all you need is a deep container filled with water, a cup or container that can be submerged completely in the water, and some paper or paper towel.
 Oh, and a steady hand!

 We have done this experiment a number of times with different containers and different bowls.
 To get the nice pictures my bowl is a bit shorter than the glass, but trust me this does work even if you completely submerge the glass (you could even test this in the bath tub!).

-Now stuff some paper or paper towel into the bottom of the glass.
+Start by stuffing some paper or paper towel into the bottom of the glass.
 It needs to wedge in there enough that it won’t fall out when you turn the glass upside-down.

 This next step is where you need a steady hand.

 Flip the glass upside-down and carefully place it into the water keeping it perfectly straight.
 If you go even a little crooked you will see bubbles which is a bad sign!

 Completely submerge your glass, then carefully pull it straight back up.